Support for Māori students

-Advocacy and academic advice are just a few of the pastoral services that we offer.
-Our staff are always here to help – regardless of your situation.
+As well as advocacy and academic advice, our staff are always here to help with pastoral support – regardless of your situation.
 If we don't have the resources to help you, we will be able to refer you to other support services or people who can help you.

 The Te Korowai Atawhai team will keep in contact with you throughout the process.
 A kanohi ki te kanohi approach helps to ensure your university experience is enjoyable.
 From the smallest challenges to life-changing situations, Te Korowai Atawhai staff are here to provide unlimited support.

 Having problems getting your head around Studylink?
 Te Korowai Atawhai can help you make sense of what is required.